Local and Remote JMX Connections

 1. Add the following property to

-Adjust the sequence number (shown here as "3") to be in line with the other wrapper.java.parameter lines.
+Adjust the sequence number (shown here as "3") to be in line with the other wrapper.app.parameter lines.

 2. Add the following properties to NEXUS_HOME/conf/nexus.properties